Predictions for Web Design in the Future

 On the other front, the hosted CMS market continues to build momentum.
 I see Wix about almost everywhere with their advertising and constantly on my Facebook feed.
 With revenues rising 78% last year, Wix was the first to file for an IPO.
 In the U.S., Wix’s competitors include Y Combinator company Weebly.
 All of these products present an easy user experience for the mainstream, so their growth prospects are very strong.

 Some companies have tried to make, but failed, code free design a norm in the web design industry.
 Webydo has had some success with their online studio.
 I’m expecting a few more code free design studio’s to pop up in the new year.

 With the web now being able to display almost any font style now using various technologies, I expect re-designed or new websites to utilize new and beautiful typography within their designs that make their brand stand out.

 One page websites:

-I’ve seen these show up more and more during 2013 and expect the trend to continue in 2014.
+I’ve seen these show up more and more and expect the trend to continue in the future.
 It may hurt their SEO if they offer many products or services and must all be optimized on 1 page.
 However, it makes for an easy user experience where all the content is loaded to a single page design whereby the visitor can just click on a menu to navigate to a certain area of the page to find more information about the products or services offered.
-Although I don’t recommend this design for mid to large content sites, I expect designers to use this format more in 2014.
+Although I don’t recommend this design for mid to large content sites, I expect designers to use this format more.

 Retina display support: